 Performance and reliability are two key components of any project management software.
-Performance refers to the responsiveness, stability, scalability, reliability, speed, and resource usage of your software.
+Performance refers to your software's responsiveness, stability, scalability, reliability, speed, and resource usage.
 The greater the software performance, the better your experience will be when you use the system.
 Reliability is an aspect of performance that refers to how consistently the project management software does what it’s supposed to.

 Here’s a general description of each aspect of software performance except for reliability, which will be covered in more detail in the next section:

-- Scalability.
-A scalable software solution can support the growth or reduction of your business.
-For instance, if you go from five employees to 20 or from 10 projects to 100, scalable software can accommodate the changes without a drop in performance.
+- Scalability: A scalable software solution can support the growth or reduction of your business.
+For instance, if you go from five employees to 20 or 10 projects to 100, scalable software can accommodate the changes without a drop in performance.